Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 * **4-5:** Surface details.
 * **6:** **More truth**, with illuminating context.

 Surface details include learning **everything** that might be hidden in the general area where your character is searching.

-* Consider the following scene in a fancy CEO's office, for example:
+For example, consider the following scene in a fancy CEO's office:

  > The GM decides beforehand that a **secret envelope** is taped to the underside of the CEO's computer desk.
 A character looking through files inside of the desk should always find that envelope.
 This player succeeds **even on a roll of 1**, and even without specifying they meant to look underneath the desk.